marko-kramar/searchmetrics_coding_task/README.md

 -------------
 As any Spring Boot Maven project, it can be imported to Eclipse/IntelliJ and you can run it from there.
 Also, if you want, you can run it from command line.

-You can run the application with `.mvnw/spring-boot:run` command.
+You can run the application with `./mvnw spring-boot:run` command.
 Also, if you want to build an executable JAR, you can use `./mvnw clean package`, and then:

 ```sh
 java -jar codingtask.jar